 2. Slow Draining

 When one or more fixtures in your home or business have a slow drain, it may be due to a broken sewer line.
-A tree may have infiltrated your pipeline, or you may simply have a crack that needs a minor repair.
+A tree may have infiltrated your pipe, or you may simply have a crack that needs a minor repair.
 Contact our team to receive dependable sewer line repair and inspection services.
 Our team will diagnose the source of the issue and fix the slow drains in your house.

 Backed-up lines that only happen in one area of your home could be attributed to a faulting plumbing system.
 If you’ve tried multiple methods to clear the backup, contact a certified plumber to check if your pipe is broken.

 4. Green Spots on the Lawn

 Do you have a completely brown lawn except for one single area?
 A random green spot is likely caused by a leak or crack in your pipes where water can escape and fertilize your lawn.
 Our team of contractors provide exceptional water and sewer line repair services to homeowners in areas such as Silver Spring, Dover, Allentown, Wilmington, Trenton, and Newark.
 If a damaged pipe is not fixed, toxins may build and impact the quality of your soil or your health.

 5. Saturated Lawn